6 points, SCA Band 2, 0.125 EFTSL

 This unit will focus on research into the latest developments in the field of information technology, including innovative technology developments involving human computer interaction, information visualisation of complex data and emerging interface techniques.
 Students will learn valuable research and communication skills as they investigate and share with their peers the impact of emergent technologies and interfaces on society.
 The content presented in the lectures will focus on grand challenges in the field of information technology and on emerging trends.
 Students will apply their theoretical understanding to a practical project negotiated with the lecturer using a learning contract.

-- critically evaluate the impact of rapid changes in information technology on society and to appreciate the pervasive and expanding range of applications and fields on which information technology is impacting.
+- critically evaluate the impact of rapid changes in information technology on society, highlighting the pervasive and expanding range of areas on which information technology is impacting;

-- communicate results of their investigation to their peers effectively through written and/or oral presentations while correctly acknowledging and referencing source material;
+- communicate results of investigation to peers effectively through written and oral presentations, while correctly acknowledging and referencing source material;

 In-semester assessment: 100%